mashalafzal/Ethics-based-Automated-Negotiation/README.md

 3. results                      # a folder containing results of the experiment performed on various input size.

 3.1 mapping1to5                 # a folder contatinig results fo the negotiation process where the ethical principles are ranked between 1 and 5.

-3.1.1 best_mapping1to5.pdf      # a PDF file containing results of negotiation process where each agent follows the tactic to send an offer randomly from its 10% of best offers according to its own ethical profile.
-3.1.2 max_mapping1to5.pdf       # a PDF file containing results of negotiation process where each agent follows the tactic to send the offer that has maximum utility according to its own ethical profile.
-3.1.3 random_mapping1to5.pdf    # a PDF file containing results of negotiation process where each agent follows the tactic to send an offer randomly from all posisble alternatives.

 3.2 mapping1to50                # a folder contatinig results fo the negotiation process where the ethical principles are ranked between 1 and 50.

-3.2.1 mapping1to50.pdf          # a PDF file containing results of negotiation process where each agent follows the tactic to send an offer randomly from its 10% of best offers according to its own ethical profile.

 3.3 mapping1to1000              # a folder contatinig results fo the negotiation process where the ethical principles are ranked between 1 and 1000.

-3.3.1 mapping1to1000.pdf        # a PDF file containing results of negotiation process where each agent follows the tactic to send an offer randomly from its 10% of best offers according to its own ethical profile.